Foreword:

 I read further on and reached the section titled ‘styling text’ and the most important CSS properties:

-Properties in one paragraph of code
+Properties of code

 All the newly introduced properties used in one paragraph